 In May 2014, we entered into a licensing and commercialization agreement with Novartis Pharma AG, or Novartis, which we refer to as the Novartis Agreement.
 Under the Novartis Agreement, we granted Novartis exclusive rights under specified patent rights, know-how and trademarks controlled by us to manufacture standalone Fovista products and products combining Fovista with an anti-VEGF agent to which Novartis has rights in a co-formulated product, for the treatment, prevention, cure or control of any human disease, disorder or condition of the eye, and to develop and commercialize those licensed products in all countries outside of the United States, which we refer to as the Novartis Territory.
 We agreed to use commercially reasonable efforts to complete our pivotal Phase 3 clinical program for Fovista and Novartis agreed to use commercially reasonable efforts to develop a standalone Fovista product and a co-formulated product containing Fovista and an anti-VEGF agent to which Novartis has rights, and to use commercially reasonable efforts, subject to obtaining marketing approval, to commercialize licensed products in the Novartis Territory in accordance with agreed development and marketing plans.
 Novartis paid us a \$200.0 million upfront fee upon execution of the Novartis Agreement, as well as \$50.0 million upon the achievement of each of two patient enrollment-based milestones, and \$30.0 million upon the achievement of a third, and final, enrollment-based milestone, for an aggregate of \$330.0 million.
-In July 2017, we and Novartis Phase 3 clinical trial once it became available.
+In July 2017, we and Novartis entered into a letter agreement, which we refer to as the July 2017 Letter Agreement, to streamline the process and timeline for evaluating data from the final Fovista Phase 3 clinical trial once it became available.
 In October 2017, following the failure of the Phase 3 Fovista program and pursuant to the terms of the July 2017 Letter Agreement, Novartis elected to terminate the Novartis Agreement with immediate effect.